SaradhaPasupathy/Capstone-Project/Project Proposal 1.md

 https://catalog.data.gov/dataset?publisher=data.ct.gov&organization=state-of-connecticut

-The following are the csv files from the above data link for the years 2011, 2012, 2013, 2014 Real estate sales by Town
+The following are the csv files from the above data link for the years 2011, 2012, 2013, 2014.
+1. Real estate sales by Town
-Crime data
+2. Crime data
-Conveyance tax data
+3. Conveyance tax data
-Fire Department incidents data
+4. Fire Department incidents data

 ### About the data
 The Office of Policy and Management maintains a listing of all real estate sales with a sales price of $2,000 or greater that occur between October 1 and September 30 of each year.
 The file has name of town, property address, date of sale, property type (residential, apartment, commercial, industrial or vacant land), sales price, and property assessment.

 ##### 1. Real_Estate_Sales_By_Town_for_2011__2012__2013__2014 (2).csv
 For each sale record, the file includes:
 Name - Name of the town
 SerialNbr -
 ListYear -Year
 Date Recorded - Observation recorded date
 AssessedValue - Market value
 SalePrice - Actual Sale Price
 AdditionalRemarks --
 SaleRatio - AssessedValue/SalePrice
 NonUseCode -
-ResidentialType - Type of the residential (values in some of the rows include : vacant, residential, commercial,industrial, Apartments,condo family,single family, two family)
+ResidentialType - Type of the residential (values in some of the rows include : vacant, residential, commercial,industrial, Apartments,condo family,single family, two family.Some observations have values 0,1,2,3).
 ResidentialUnits - No. of units
 Address - Property Address
 Location - Geolocation (Latitude and longitude information)

 ### Approach